mayank-pant/GravelDB/README.md

 A Python client, ```graveldb-client.py```, is included in the package.
 Alternatively, you can use ```redis-cli```, ensuring that GravelDB is running in place of the Redis server.

 ## Further development
--[ ] Read Write locks and fine-grained locking
+- [ ] Read Write locks and fine-grained locking
--[ ] Dynamically determine the optimal level size and Bloom filter configuration based on the workload
+- [ ] Dynamically determine the optimal level size and Bloom filter configuration based on the workload
--[ ] Cloud Deployment for consistent and correct benchmark result -[ ] More benchmarking
+- [ ] Cloud Deployment for consistent and correct benchmark result
+- [ ] More benchmarking metrics
--[ ] Primitives data types for performance
+- [ ] Primitives data types
--[ ] Properties file for static and constant values
+- [ ] Properties file for static and constant values
--[ ] Level tiered compaction
+- [ ] Level tiered compaction
--[ ] Multiple parallel compaction and flushMemtable process -[ ] Persist tier and SSTable metadata to restore the tree to its previous state after application restart -[ ] Skip-List from scratch
+- [ ] Multiple parallel compaction and flushMemtable process
+- [ ] Persist tier and SSTable metadata to restore the tree to its previous state after application restart
+- [ ] Skip-List from scratch

 ## References
 - Database internals, Chapter 7